-We note that unlike the Second Draft Proposal, the Third Draft Proposal does not specifically address: (i) the CWG-Stewardship’s requirement that the budget be transparent with respect to the IANA function’s operating costs or (ii) the specific grounds upon which the community could reject a budget or plan.
+We note that unlike the Second Draft Proposal, the Third Draft Proposal does not specifically address: (i) the CWG-Stewardship’s requirement that the budget be transparent with respect to the IANA Functions’ operating costs or (ii) the specific grounds upon which the community could reject a budget or plan.
 In addition, as we noted in our comment letter on the Second Draft Proposal, the Third Draft Proposal does not specifically address the timeframe for when budgets should be submitted.

-Conclusion – Similar to our conclusion in our comment letter on the Second Draft Proposal, overall we believe that the Third Draft Proposal’s specifications with respect to the community power to reject budgets is both necessary and consistent with the requirements of the CWG-Stewardship final transition proposal; however, we recommend that the CCWG-Accountability final draft proposal or the implementation process address the matters that are not sufficiently specified in the Third Draft Proposal (i.e., those relating to budget transparency, grounds for rejection of a budget/plan, and development and timing of the caretaker budget, each of which were described in the Second Draft Proposal).
-In addition, we note, that the CWG-Stewardship (or a successor implementation group) is required to develop a proposed process for the IANA-specific budget review.
-We request that the next draft proposal specifically acknowledge this.
-[Note for CWG: Confirm that the limitation of the ability of the community to challenge a budget as described in the draft proposal (i.e., only if significant issues were brought up in the engagement phase that were not addressed prior to approval) is sufficient.]
+Conclusion – Similar to our conclusion in our response on the Second Draft Proposal, overall we believe that the Third Draft Proposal’s specifications with respect to the community power to reject budgets is both necessary and consistent with the requirements of the CWG-Stewardship final transition proposal; however, we require that the CCWG-Accountability proposal or the implementation process address the matters that are not sufficiently specified in the Third Draft Proposal (i.e., those relating to budget transparency, grounds for rejection of a budget/plan, and development and timing of the caretaker budget, each of which were described in the Second Draft Proposal).
+In addition, we note, that the CWG-Stewardship (or a successor implementation group) is required to develop a proposed process for the PTI/IANA-specific budget review.
+We require that the proposal specifically acknowledge this.

 IFR

-The CWG-Stewardship final transition proposal requires the creation of an IFR which is empowered to conduct periodic and special reviews of the IANA functions.
+The CWG-Stewardship final transition proposal requires the creation of an IFR which is empowered to conduct periodic and special reviews of the IANA names function.
 The CWG-Stewardship proposal contemplates the ability of the community to exercise oversight with respect to ICANN Board decisions on recommendations resulting from an IFR or Special IFR by reviewing and approving those ICANN Board decisions.

 Comment – The Third Draft Proposal contemplates incorporating the review system defined in the Affirmation of Commitments into ICANN’s Bylaws.
 The Third Draft Proposal specifies that the IFR and Special IFR would be incorporated into the ICANN Bylaws based on the requirements detailed by the CWG-Stewardship, and notes that it is anticipated that the ICANN Bylaw drafting process would include the CWG-Stewardship.
-The Third Draft Proposal also provides that the community be empowered to reject ICANN Board decisions relating to reviews of IANA functions.
+The Third Draft Proposal also provides that the community be empowered to reject ICANN Board decisions relating to reviews of IANA names function.
 Prior to making a decision relating to IFRs, the Third Draft Proposal specifies that the ICANN Board must have undertaken a mandatory engagement process pursuant to which the ICANN Board must have consulted with the community.

 Conclusion – We believe that the Third Draft Proposal adequately satisfies the CWG-Stewardship requirement relating to the IFR.
 The community’s ability to reject ICANN Board decisions on recommendations resulting from an IFR or Special IFR will meet the CWG-Stewardship requirements, provided that the right to reject can be exercised an unlimited number of times.